 Both the FR 2900 and the CALL regard overdrawn deposit accounts as extensions of credit and the amounts of such overdrafts should not be deducted from positive deposit balances.
-However, on both the FR 2900 and the CALL, overdrawn accounts of a depositor who maintains more than one transaction account may be subtracted from balances in accounts with positive balances if a BONA FIDE CASH MANAGEMENT function is served.
+Also, on both the FR 2900 and the CALL, overdrawn accounts of a depositor who maintains more than one transaction account may be subtracted from positive balances in the depositor's accounts, if a

+BONA FIDE CASH MANAGEMENT function is served.